wp-plugins/vkontakte-share-button/readme.txt

 == Changelog ==

+= 1.0.0.30 =
+* CSS fix for button structure
+* Tested on WP 3.0-beta2-14576

 = 1.0.0.28 =
 * First public release

 == Upgrade Notice ==

-= 1.0.0.28 =
+= 1.0.0.30 =
-You should upgrade to this version because there is no another
+If you have plroblem with spaces between parts of the button you should upgrade